canonical/genio-image-public/docs/build-your-core/index.md

 failing outright.

 This process usually completes in a few minutes, depending on the speed of the Internet connection.
-A file called `pc.img` will be produced in the current directory.
+A file called `genio.img` will be produced in the current directory.
 This is the *Ubuntu Core* bootable image.

 TIP: The *console-conf* user-interface that configures the network and system user